skorokithakis/JellyLua/README.md

 This allows for code initialization.
 It's called right before the event loop starts running.

+### Sensor definitions and callbacks

+If you use sensors in your script, JellyLua provides an easier way to work with them.
+You can define your sensors in the `SENSORS` variable and JellyLua will give you handy callbacks for them.

+Each key/value pair in the `SENSORS` variable must have the sensor's port as its key and a table of `{type=<sensor type>, mode=<mode>}` as its values.
+For example:

+    SENSORS = {
+        [1] = {type=1, mode=0x20},
+        [3] = {type=1, mode=0x40},
+    }

+This defines two touch sensors on ports 1 and 3, with the respective modes.

+The callbacks provided so far are:

+`TouchSensorEvent(port, value)`

+This callback is invoked whenever a touch sensor event is generated.
+An event is defined as pressing or releasing the sensor. `port` is the port the sensor fired on and `value` was the value that the sensor returned.

 ### Convenience functions

 The convenience functions defined are: